 When the chills of winter finally recede (and we start to remember that bathing suit season is just around the corner), the thought of working out becomes more appealing than it’s been for months.
-Here are some ways to take advantage of longer, warmer days to build fitness habits that will keep you healthier all year long.
+Here are some ways to take advantage of longer, warmer days to (opens in a new tab) that will keep you healthier all year long.

 - Ride your bike.
 Whether you cycle on a nearby trail or pedal to run errands, biking is a great way to get exercise, spend time outside, and save money on gas.
 For added enjoyment, recruit a friend or two to ride with you.

 - Take a hike.
 Walking through the woods connects you with all the beauty of spring and lets you get away from the stresses of civilization.
 Kick the health level up a notch by combining a hike with a hunt for morel mushrooms and other edible spring blossoms (but be sure to double check the identity of everything you pick before eating!)

 - Go for a swim.
 True, it’s not warm enough in most of the country to swim outdoors yet, but warmer temps make indoor pools seem much more appealing than they did during the depths of winter.
 Bonus: find an indoor pool with diving boards, and you can make it a family event.